What is a circumcision?

 Is it necessary?

 This can be controversial.
-The American College of Pediatrics position on this changes over time.
+The American Academy of Pediatrics position on this changes over time.
 However, it is considered a medical option, but not medically necessary.

 What are the risks of this procedure?